 Symptoms of Laryngitis in Your Frenchie

-Laryngitis is typically caused by a bacterial or viral infection, but may be caused by some other underlying problem.
+Laryngitis is typically caused by a bacterial or viral infection but may be caused by another underlying problem.

 Laryngitis is typically very easy to diagnose in Frenchies.
-If you believe that your French Bulldog is struggling with laryngitis, we suggest that you see a veterinarian to be on the safe side.
+If you believe your French Bulldog is struggling with laryngitis, we suggest you see a veterinarian to be on the safe side.

 Treatment of laryngitis

-The first step your vet will conduct in the care of laryngitis is to stabilize your Frenchie.
-This can be achieved by eliminating any blocking of the airway, reducing inflammation, and delivering oxygen into the body.
+The first step your Vet will conduct in the care of laryngitis is to stabilize your Frenchie.
+This can be achieved by eliminating any airway blocking, reducing inflammation, and delivering oxygen into the body.

-Oxygen therapy, intubation, and respiratory support could be used, and often includes sedation.
+Oxygen therapy, intubation, and respiratory support could often include sedation.
 If an obstacle occurs in the larynx, a tracheostomy tube can be inserted into a hole in the throat to allow your Frenchie to breathe until the issue is resolved.

 The underlying reason, as well as associated factors, needs to be treated.
 Treatment options can include reducing inflammation by using corticosteroids, often alongside non-steroidal inflammation drugs and systemic antibiotics.

 Diuretic medications may be prescribed to clear fluids from the larynx and lungs.
-Cough steroids medication and bronchodilators may help with inflammation.
+Cough steroid medication and bronchodilators may help with inflammation.

 Another explanation of why your Frenchie could be gagging is tracheobronchitis.
 You might have heard of it by its common title ‘kennel cough.‘

-Just like chronic bronchitis, it may lead to coughing fits that end up in gagging.
-Fever, lack of appetite and tiredness can occur in milder cases.
-Nose and eye mucus discharge, sneezing, breathing difficulty and possibly pneumonia may occur in much more serious cases.
+Just like chronic bronchitis, it may lead to coughing fits that result in gagging.
+Fever, lack of appetite, and tiredness can occur in milder cases.
+Nose and eye mucus discharge, sneezing, breathing difficulty, and possibly pneumonia may occur in more serious cases.

-Your Frenchie may just retain their normal mood and appetite, and not show any symptoms and just really display a cough with gagging.
+Your Frenchie may retain their normal mood and appetite, not show any symptoms and display a cough with gagging.
 It still needs medical care, but prevention is better.

 If your French Bulldog is in contact with several other dogs, such as a local park, or if they need to spend time in a vacation kennel.
-Then it is necessary for you to follow their vaccination schedule religiously.
+Then you must follow their vaccination schedule religiously.

 Another main reason your French Bulldog might be gagging despite vomiting is the existence of a foreign object.
-When ingested, these items can be stuck within the mouth, throat, or oesophagus.
+These items can be stuck within the mouth, throat, or esophagus when ingested.

-Such objects may be anything from bones, fragments, sticks, pins, plastic, toys, bits of cloth, or, basically, everything that can get passed the top of their throats.
+Such objects may be anything from bones, fragments, sticks, pins, plastic, toys, bits of cloth, or anything that can get past the top of their throats.
 (Very Frenchie thing)

-If the object is still within their mouth, then it is likely to be trapped at the back of the tongue.
+If the object is still within its mouth, it will likely be trapped at the back of the tongue.
 If that's the case, it can be reasonably straightforward to remove.

-Items that go through the oesophagus may be spotted by x-rays, and it may need to be extracted by endoscopy or abdominal operation.
+Items that go through the esophagus may be spotted by x-rays and need to be extracted by endoscopy or abdominal operation.

 Blood flow to the region is also compromised and can trigger necrosis of the stomach wall or even ulceration.
 If this occurs, your Frenchie will have blood poisoning and will probably die.

 While this disorder may appear in any dog, bigger breeds are much more likely to develop it.
-Eating fast, consuming water too quickly, physical activity pre or post eating may all be the underlying cause.
+Eating fast, consuming water too quickly, and physical activity pre or post-eating may be the underlying cause.

 Motion sickness is yet another explanation of why your French Bulldog can be gagging.
-It is indeed a fairly common condition that happens when we drive in a vehicle with your Frenchie.
+It is a fairly common condition when we drive in a vehicle with your Frenchie.
 In addition to gagging, they can also experience the following:

 If your Frenchie travels frequently and suffers from motion sickness, then you should contact your Vet to see if they can prescribe some medication to help.
-You can then give this medication to you French Bulldog before they get in the car so they can avoid the motion sickness.
+You can then give this medication to your French Bulldog before they get in the car so they can avoid motion sickness.

 Motion sickness is more common in younger dogs and sometimes declines with maturity.